 As the business grew, so did our ability to cater for a variety of different needs and conditions.
 From ages 18 all the way to 100 and beyond, we cater for anyone in need of support at home, providing much more that traditional domiciliary care.
 We now have an extensive workforce of live-in carers who are able to live with customers in their own homes and constantly be on hand.
 Not only does this provide peace of mind for customers and loved ones that their care needs are being met, it enables them to retain independence and live the life they want to.

 As well as offering either visiting or live-in care, we cover many care options to suit the situation or needs that customers may be living with such as palliative care, respite, dementia care, complex care and support for younger people.
 With additional support needs comes the requirement for a team of highly-skilled clinical nurses, who enable our customers with more complex needs to receive the very best care whilst being surrounded by their home comforts.
-This can be anything from a neurological or spinal injury, tracheostomy care or living with the after-effects of a stroke.
+This can be anything from a neurological or spinal injury, or living with the after-effects of a stroke.

 The next 30 years

-Tim is now Chairman, with our former Chair, Andy Hogarth, becoming our new CEO.
+Tim is now Chairman, with our former Chair, Andy Hogarth, becoming our CEO.
 Andy’s Helping Hands journey began when his own mother was looked after by one of our live-in carers up until she sadly passed away.

 Andy says: “My mum was living with dementia and was gradually getting more and more confused.
 The thought of her having to go into a nursing home just filled me with anxiety and it wasn’t something that I wanted for her.
 I’d never even heard of Helping Hands and I didn’t realise that you could arrange for a carer to live with you in your home to always be there to support you.